 - Dentist Practitioner with a Certificate of Proficiency in Oral Surgery

 - Dentist Practitioner with a Certificate of Proficiency in Paediatric dentistry

 - Dentist holding a Certificate of Proficiency in Orthodontics

 These certifications have a validity of three to five years.
 Dentists can renew them after expiry.

-Can foreign medical graduates work as dentists in the Czech Republic?
+Can Foreign Graduates Work as Dentists in the Czech Republic?

 Yes.
-Physicians, pharmacists, and dentists who completed their education outside the EU must take the approbation exam if they wish to practice in the Czech Republic.
+Dentists who completed their education outside the EU must take the approbation exam if they wish to practice in the Czech Republic.

 Following the application, candidates have to complete these steps.